shikhin/draumr/README.md

-# Draumr
+#Draumr

-[Draumr](/draumr/), a 21st century multiprocessing operating system, has been designed specially for SMP and NUMA.
+[Draumr](/Shikhin/Draumr/), a 21st century multiprocessing operating system, has been designed specially for SMP and NUMA.
 Conceived by Shikhin Sethi, it is currently a work under progress and *unstable*.

-#Requirements
+Draumr thrives on the idea that the user of any OS should have ultimate control over its functioning, and yet have a user-friendly OS.

+#Build

+##Requirements

 For building Draumr on your local system, the following pre-requisites are needed: